-In fall 2022, Loyola’s faculty will reboot the Evening Program to feature a hybrid schedule that requires an on-campus commitment of just one night a week (Mondays, most weeks of the semester) and one night virtually (Wednesdays).
-Evening students, like full-time students, have the opportunity to participate in the various extracurricular activities and student organizations on campus.
+In fall 2022, Loyola’s faculty restructured the Evening Program to feature a hybrid schedule that requires an on-campus commitment of one night a week and one night remotely.
+Evening students, like full-time students, have the opportunity to participate in various extracurricular activities and student organizations on campus.
 That includes writing onto one of the law school’s prestigious law reviews.
-Alumni of the Evening Division are among the most successful and prominent members of the legal profession – ascending to high ranks in business, government and the judiciary.
-The Evening hybrid program can be completed in 3.5-4 years and includes at least two summer sessions.
+Alumni of the Evening Program are among the most successful and prominent members of the legal profession – ascending to high ranks in business, government and the judiciary.
+The hybrid Evening Program can be completed in 4 years and includes at least two summer sessions.

 The Loyola curriculum offers a breadth of class choice and depth of concentration in several areas of legal interest.
 Required classes cover the foundations of law, exposing students to different types of law and providing a foundation to pass the bar.
-With 325 elective courses - from Bioethics to Immigrant Advocacy - to choose from, students can explore areas of legal interest, starting their first year.
+Additional coursework outside the hybrid curriculum may be taken by students with flexibility in their schedule.

 Legal Research & Writing